Confessions of a Timid Rider: It’s not easy to reinvent yourself

 Then Just Like That, Everything Changed.
 I Became a Mom.

 Being a stay-at-home mom changed everything.
 Having three kids in two years was a bit of a surprise even though twins run in my family.
 I was able to work from home for a few years until it became apparent my young children needed more of my time.
 Lucky for me, I had a mother-in-law who wanted to help.
 I was able to take some time to myself once or twice a week to run errands, get my nails done, or OMG! do something for myself.
 And after years of living in cities but dreaming of riding on horseback through the woods night after night, I made getting back into horseback riding a priority.

 I decided to make my dreams a reality when my oldest daughter was 8 months old.
 I don’t know what I expected.
 But it was shocking to realize that when I mounted up on to that old Thoroughbred that I was much further off the ground than I remembered.
 And FEAR kicked in.
 Real fear.
 The fear that comes with realizing that I have small children at home that rely on me and that now I have something to lose.

 I took baby steps to get comfortable again.
 I fell in love with that horse, like I’ve fallen in love with a number of other horses over the years.
 Each animal has something to teach me, and the ones that made me most nervous taught me most of all.

-Adulthood and all my experiences over the years had given me the most important lesson of all; the confidence to ask questions.
+Adulthood and all my experiences over the years had given me the most important lesson of all; giving myself a chance to rebuild confidence to ask questions.
 I want to learn everything about horses.
 I learned how to groom and tack up a horse.
-I follow my trainer around and stay late to watch other lessons.
-I watch groundwork exercises and take mental notes for when I finally own my own horse.
-I became a thirty-something working student so I could learn the inner workings of a barn and did turn-out and feedings.
-I asked all the questions I was afraid or too shy to ask years ago.
+I followed my trainer around and stayed late to watch other lessons.
+I watched groundwork exercises and took mental notes for when I finally own my own horse.
+I became a thirty-something working student so I could learn the inner workings of a barn including turning-out and feeding.
+I asked all the questions I was afraid to ask or too shy to ask years ago.

 I NEVER stop asking questions.